 Every CL comes with advanced technology such as active body control suspension, a navigation system and much more.
 New for the 2002 model year are a Max Cool setting for air conditioning systems and a third memory setting for the front seats.

-As if those three models don’t provide sufficient exclusivity, Mercedes is offering the CL in customized Designo versions ($8300-$9800) with striking paint, leather and wood combinations that make these cars truly exclusive.
-A Sport Package ($4900) is available for CL500 and CL600 that adds AMG monoblock wheels, P245/45 high-performance front tires, and a color-keyed AMG ground effects treatment.
+As if those three models don’t provide sufficient exclusivity, Mercedes offers customized Designo versions ($9,300-$10,000) with striking paint, leather and wood combinations.
+A Sport Package ($4,900) is available for CL500 and CL600 and adds AMG monoblock wheels, high-performance front tires and a color-keyed AMG ground effects treatment.

-Past full-sized Mercedes coupes were basically two-door versions of the company’s flagship sedans.
+It used to be that full-size Mercedes coupes were basically two-door versions of the company’s flagship sedans.
 No more.
-While this latest-generation CL is based on the S-class sedan platform, its chassis is heavily revised for coupe duty.
+While this latest-generation CL is based on the S-Class sedan platform, its chassis is heavily revised for coupe duty.
 And it gets a unique body style.